May 6, 2025

 With their mission to teach future doctors “to see patients as people, not conditions,” students attending this medical school are guaranteed to make real change and improve the future of medicine.

 While it is no secret that inequality exists in the healthcare system, Tufts is one of the few universities that actively addresses this inequality and trains its students to fight against and improve it!
-So, if you decide to become a doctor to make a real impact on people’s lives, Tufts is the school for you.
+So, if you decide to become a doctor to impact people’s lives, Tufts is the school for you.

 An added bonus is the cool tech toys Tufts medical students get to use!
 With their multi-million-dollar Clinical Skills and Simulation Center (CSSC), students learn foundational skills and gain experience in patient interaction, diagnosis, and treatment.